 The jig head makes sure the lure can sink, but it also gives it a casting weight.
 This results accurately placed casts next to any feature you expect could hold perch.

 I use small jig heads weighing between 5g and 15g.
 They are light enough to ensure your lure hops nicely but are heavy enough for you to feel as they move up and down in the water.
-This allows you to feel the exact moment a perch seizes the lure and breaks the rhythm
+This allows you to feel the exact moment a perch seizes the lure and breaks the rhythm.

 In lure fishing for perch, watercraft is the key to success.

 The first thing to do when lure fishing for perch is to search the water for signs of likely hotspots.
 You should look for anywhere that could give perch shelter and the confidence to hunt their prey.
 Equally important are areas that could be home to a baitfish.
 Areas you should consider are reed beds, overhanging trees, lily pads, walls or man-made objects this includes shopping trolleys, unfortunately.
+An excellent rig for fishing in areas of deep-cover is the Jika Rig, you can find out more about this excellent setup here.

 Tease them out of hiding